WHAT MAKES YOU EMPLOYABLE?

-In order to learn and acquire new skills, you have to often go beyond the curriculum, in order to stay ahead of the competition.
-This is the reason that most employers emphasise on the inclination to learn because it is directly linked to your ability to learn independently, and strive for growth.
+In order to learn and acquire new skills, you have to often go beyond the curriculum to stay ahead of the competition.
+This is the reason that most employers emphasise on the inclination to learn because it is directly linked to your ability to learn independently and strive for growth.

 Effective communication is one of the most important skills required from an employee.
 Professional communication has multiple mediums which include reading, writing, speaking and listening, each of which require special attention to master.
 How effectively you can communicate also has an impact on your overall professional skill-set.

 Cohesiveness is an essential factor that determines how well you integrate within the organisational culture, as well as how you achieve mutual growth with your peers and mentors.
 Your ability to get along with people, and understanding organisational dynamics helps in not only executing daily performance, but also sustaining long-term success.

 Growth in an organisation requires effort that goes beyond attendance.
 It is necessary for you to be present, as well as be participative in your organisation.
 To build engagement in an organisation, performing well on the assigned tasks has to be coupled with taking initiative, being abridged with the developments and being well integrated with the overall organisational culture.